abhishek-kumar-code/Redfish_Public/Specification.md

 #### Certificates
 Implementations shall support replacement of the default certificate if one is provided.

 Certificates shall have at least a 2048 bit RSA key and sha256-rsa signature.
-For future proofing, Certificates should have at least a 4096 bit RSA key and sha512-rsa signature.
+For future proofing, certificates should have at least a 4096 bit RSA key and sha512-rsa signature.

 ### Authentication